Industrial Machinery Distributors NAICS 423830

-The 20,560 industrial machinery distributors in the US sell parts, tools and machines produced by a variety of manufacturers.
-They serve as a source of machinery products to manufacturing and institutional customers that need these products for their own operations.
+The 26,700 industrial machinery distributors in the US sell parts, tools, and machines produced by various manufacturers.
+They serve as a source of machinery products to manufacturing and institutional customers who need them for their own operations.
 Customers include industrial manufacturers, food processors, government entities, and energy companies.

 Forward Integration By Manufacturers